The Weitzman Premium on the Social Cost of Carbon: Introduction

-Weitzman calibrated the declining discount rate to the preferences of 2,160 PhD economists.
-Economists may be more financially literate than the general population \citep{Lusardi2014} but their preferences and attitudes are not representative \citep{Carter1991, Dong2024}.
-We instead use data for the time and risk preferences of almost 80,000 people, consisting of representative samples for 76 countries \citep{Falk2018, Falk2023}, to calibrate the pure rate of time preference $\rho$ and the elasticity of the marginal utility of consumption $\eta$, the two key parameters in the Ramsey rate of discount \citep{Ramsey1928, Arrow2013} $r=\rho+\eta g$, where $r$ is the discount rate and $g$ the growth rate of consumption.
 For reasons explained below, we do not fit a distribution to the preference data but instead use the empirical distribution.
 That is, we calculate the social cost of carbon for each respondent's $\rho_i$ and $\eta_i$ and contrast this to the social cost of carbon calculated using the average preferences $\bar{\rho}$ and $\bar{\eta}$ for each of the 76 countries as well as the whole world.
 We call the difference the \emph{Weitzman premium}: $W = \overline{SCC(\rho, \eta)} - SCC(\bar{\rho},\bar{\eta})$.
 The Weitzman premium is large.

+We use a globally aggregated model.
+This allows us to focus on the Weitzman premium, which reflects heterogeneity \emph{in preferences}.
+There is, of course, heterogeneity in income, vulnerability, and so on.
+We could have included that in the model\textemdash see \citet{Fankhauser1997} and \citet{Anthoff2010} for a discussion of the aggregation of impact over people with different incomes and \citet{Tol2019EE} and \citet{Tol2021anyas} for a treatise on heterogeneity in vulnerability to climate change\textemdash but then we would have had to disentangle these three premia on the social cost of carbon to isolate the effect of preference heterogeneity.

-The next two sections present methods and discuss results, respectively.
+The next three sections present theory and methods and discuss results.
 The final section concludes.
 Additional material is in the appendix.